<< Yesterday

 1988 Jose Canseco became the 11th player in major league history to hit 30 homers and steal 30 bases in a season.
 The A's outfielder, with 31 homers, joins the 30-30 club, taking second base with one out in the ninth inning for his 30th as Oakland beat the Mariners, 5-4.

-1988 The dedication of a plaque takes place behind the home plate of the former Braves Field in remembrance of the departed National League team and the many historical events occurring in the ballpark.
+1988 The dedication of a plaque in remembrance of the departed National League team and the many historical events occurring in the ballpark will take place behind the home plate of the former Braves Field.
 The historical marker, made possible through the efforts of Boston University, the Society for American Baseball Research, and the New England Sports Museum, includes references to the three World Series and one All-Star Game played there, as well as the longest game ever to take place in major league history.

 1989 In a pregame ceremony at Fenway Park, the Red Sox retire Carl Yastrzemski's #8.
 'Yaz,' recently inducted into the Hall of Fame, becomes only the fourth player in franchise history, joining Joe Cronin (4), Bobby Doerr (1), and Ted Williams (9), to be honored by having his uniform number retired by the club.